benvarkey/ACT-Utils/README.md

 ![Sample frame from animation](./images/ACT_Inspect_static_demo.png?raw=true "ACT.Inspect.ShowStateTransition() output")

 During the visualization, latest event node is highlighted with the darkest green.
 As events progress (and time as well), nodes that are not visited fade away.
 The number inside a node tells how many times that event has occured.
+The states of various variables (wires) at the latest event is shown at the bottom.